lovasko/ctf_article/part1.md

 and therefore pose a problem in the format usability.

 #### Type ID limitation within FreeBSD kernel versions

 #### Type kind ID limitation within C standards
+C89 - does not have restrict, C11 needs new _Atomic qualifier

 ### How did you get these numbers? (toolset exploration)